LisanneWallaard/Case-Study/README.md

 The notebook consists of text and code cells in `python`.
 It uses the following libraries:

 ## Installation
 No installation should be needed.
 Just download the notebook and open it in an editor where you are able to run the code.
+It is the most convenient to download both the dataframes as data folder into your Google Drive and mount your notebook with your Drive.